What is it?

 When and Where?

-Workshops are held on the first Friday of every month at The Center for Teaching and Learning in Gerberding Hall
+Workshops are held from 12:30-1:30 once every month at The Center for Teaching and Learning in 100 Gerberding Hall.

 What’s in it for you?